Our top pick for

 There are a few different ways that this level of interest in shorting Williams-Sonoma shares can be evaluated.

-Williams-Sonoma's "short interest ratio" (SIR) is the quantity of Williams-Sonoma shares currently shorted divided by the average quantity of Williams-Sonoma shares traded daily (recently around 907678.07807808).
-Williams-Sonoma's SIR currently stands at 6.66.
-In other words for every 100,000 Williams-Sonoma shares traded daily on the market, roughly 6660 shares are currently held short.
+Williams-Sonoma's "short interest ratio" (SIR) is the quantity of Williams-Sonoma shares currently shorted divided by the average quantity of Williams-Sonoma shares traded daily (recently around 1.1 million).
+Williams-Sonoma's SIR currently stands at 4.94.
+In other words for every 100,000 Williams-Sonoma shares traded daily on the market, roughly 4940 shares are currently held short.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Williams-Sonoma.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Williams-Sonoma.